Jannyboy313/meal-matrix/README.md

 ## 🚀 Features

 - **Recipe Management**: Create, edit, and organize your recipes with ease
-- **Progressive Web App**: Works offline and can be installed on any device
+- **Progressive Web App**: Full PWA support with offline functionality and Android installation
 - **Modern UI**: Built with Skeleton UI and Tailwind CSS for a beautiful, responsive interface
 - **TypeScript**: Fully typed for better developer experience and code quality
+- **Offline First**: Service worker caching for instant loading and offline access
+- **Mobile Optimized**: Install on Android home screen with native app experience

 ## 🛠️ Tech Stack